chefspec/fauxhai/README.md

 ## Testing Multiple Versions

 It's a common use case to test multiple version of the same operating system.
 Here's a simple example to get your started.
-This is more rspec-related that fauxhai related, but here ya go:
+This is more rspec-related that Fauxhai related, but here ya go:

 ```ruby
 require 'chefspec'